 - 1. The two assessors each read the assessment; the assessors independently write reports and produce preliminary marks. - 2.
-If the reports are broadly in agreement, and the two assessor marks differ by no more than 10 marks, the Examiners can take the average of the two marks as the provisional mark.
-In these circumstances the Examiners will normally inform the assessors that they intend to do this and give the assessors a chance to object. - 3.
-If (2) does not apply then the Examiners will ask the assessors to confer on the standard of the work, with a view to agreeing a mark.
-Email discussions may be enough in simple cases, providing nothing is said that breaches exam security.
+If the reports are broadly in agreement and the two assessor marks differ by no more than 10 marks, the Examiners can take the average of the two marks as the provisional mark. - 3.
+If (2) does not apply, then the Examiners will ask the assessors to confer on the standard of the work with a view to agreeing a mark.
+E-mail discussions may be enough in simple cases, providing nothing is said that breaches exam security.
 The focus will be on identifying the reasons for any difference in the proposed marks.
 An extreme example might be that X noticed a catastrophic error in the proof of the main theorem, but Y did not spot it. - 4.
-If the two assessors agree on a mark under (3), they report the agreed mark to the Examiners who will normally take the agreed mark as the provisional mark. - 5.
+If the two assessors agree on a mark under (3), they report the agreed mark to the Examiners, who will normally take the agreed mark as the provisional mark. - 5.
 If the two assessors cannot agree under (3), they send a summary of the discussion in (3) to the Examiners.
-The Examiners will appoint a third assessor who will independently assess the project before receiving the marks from the other assessors and the supervisor.
+The Examiners will appoint a third assessor who will independently assess the project before receiving the marks from the other assessors.
 The third assessor will make a recommendation to the Examiners.

-C Calculating the overall $\overline{USM}$
+C Calculating the overall \overline{USM}

-The $\overline{USM}$ is then given by
+The \overline{USM} is then given by